-Should direct confrontation fail to remedy the problem or be unreasonable due to the sensitive nature of the issue or the relationship of the persons involved, the complaint should follow the procedure set out below.
-File a formal written complaint that alleges a violation of the University's policy against harassment.
-If the complaint involves only University employees, it should be sent to the Director of Human Resources.
-Any complaints involving students should be directed to the Dean of Students.
+Should direct confrontation fail to remedy the problem or be unreasonable due to the sensitive nature of the issue or the relationship of the persons involved, the complaint should follow the procedure set out below:

-Upon receipt of a formal written complaint, the Director of Human Resources will begin the investigation process of the charge(s).
-An investigation shall include an interview with the person filing the complaint, the person(s) accused of violating the anti-harassment policy and any person designated by either of the principal parties as witnesses to the incident in question.
-This investigation process shall be completed and a final decision communicated on the merits of the complaint within 60 days of receipt of the complaint by the Director of Human Resources.
-The decision shall be final.

-Throughout this process the University will strive to keep the identities of the complaining party and accused confidential.
-Employees found to have made false accusations in exercising his/her rights under this procedure, or in filing a false charge of retaliation, is subject to disciplinary action up to and including discharge.

-Complaints that do not involve sexual harassment, harassment, or intimidation are to be resolved through the Staff Grievance Procedure, which is detailed in the Personal Conduct Section of this Handbook.
+- File a formal written complaint that alleges a violation of the University's policy against harassment.
+If the complaint involves only University employees, it should be sent to the Director of Human Resources or Senior Associate Dean of Students/Title IX Coordinator (or designee). - Upon receipt of a formal written complaint, Human Resources or the Senior Associate Dean of Students/ Title IX Coordinator (or designee) will begin the investigation process of the charge(s).
+An investigation shall include an interview with the person filing the complaint, the person(s) accused of violating the sexual misconduct policy, and any person designated by either of the principal parties as witnesses to the incident in question.
+This investigation process shall be completed and live hearing will be completed as explained in the Student Code of Conduct and the Sexual Misconduct policy. - Employees found to have made false accusations in exercising his/her rights under this procedure, or in filing a false charge of retaliation, are subject to disciplinary action up to and including discharge. - Complaints that do not involve sexual harassment, harassment, or intimidation are to be resolved through the Staff Grievance Procedure, which is detailed in the Personal Conduct Section of this Handbook.